CHANGING THE CAR

 cutting-edge vehicles isn’t enough for automakers to maintain their competitive

 edge—technology-savvy consumers also want an innovative customer experience.
 Browsing big ticket items like vehicles online was previously hindered by the limits of technology, but now augmented reality is changing what’s possible.
 As part of the automaker’s strategic retail program, BMW decided to collaborate with Accenture and Google to design an entirely new car-buying experience.

 The idea for the first-of-its-kind Augmented Reality Car Visualiser was sparked during BMW’s workshop at the Accenture Innovation Center.
 During this joint ideation workshop, BMW and Accenture discussed innovative approaches to digitizing the customer experience at BMW, starting with the BMW i Automobile brand of electric and hybrid vehicles.
 The team used AR to develop potential use cases that were aligned to the company’s strategic agenda of being a leader in individual mobility.

 Accenture worked closely with BMW to innovate quickly, getting a pilot up and running for testing and enhancements in only three months.
-Using 3D product data and the ARKit framework from Apple to develop an AR prototype for the BMW i3 city vehicle and the BMW i8 sports car, the app was initially piloted in select showrooms in 11 markets.
-ARKit uses a technique called visual-inertial odometry, which combines information from an iPhone or iPad’s motion sensors with computer vision analysis of scenes viewed through the device’s camera, including the recognition of planes such as floors.
-This enables a high-precision experience to track a user’s movement around the content placed in the virtual space, allowing buyers to view, walk around, look inside, and configure a life-size, virtual car.
+Using 3D product data and Google’s AR technology, Tango, to develop an AR prototype for the BMW i3 city vehicle and the BMW i8 sports car, the app was initially piloted in select showrooms in 11 markets.
+Advanced computer vision capabilities combined with image processing, vision sensors, motion tracking, area learning, and depth perception mean that Tango can move, navigate, and perceive spaces in 360 degrees.
+This allows buyers to view, walk around, look inside, and configure a life-size, virtual car.